-As a web development studio (as well as a marketing, design and even video production studio), we operate upon software development contracts.
-It is necessary to take all the peculiarities of different software development models into account in order to identify and neutralize whatever risks may arise.
+As a web development studio (as well as marketing, design and even video production studio), we operate upon software development contracts.
+It is necessary to take all the peculiarities of different software development models into account to identify and neutralize whatever risks may arise.

-Any of the following models of software development can be implemented on the basis of a framework agreement (with appropriately modified applications).
+Any of the following models of software development can be implemented based on a framework agreement (with appropriately modified applications).

 Fixed Price Contracts

 A Fixed Price contract determines the price of a certain amount of work, regardless of the actual cost of implementation.
 It can provide financial incentives for achieving specific project goals.
 There are several variations:

 - Fixed Price Incentive Fee contract (FPIF) — a customer pays a contractor a set amount (as defined by the contract), regardless of the actual costs.
 If individual performance criteria met, the customer pays a premium that both parties agree upon in the contract.

 - Firm-Fixed-Price contract (FFP) — the cost and scope of work are determined before the work starts and after that do not change.

 - A fixed-price contract with a possible price adjustment is convenient if the works extend for a long time and conditions eventually change.